-- BE PREPARED.
-The gathering makes more sense if you do the pre-gathering work on time.
+BE PREPARED.
+The gathering makes more sense if you engage with the course in a significant way before the gathering.
 In doing so, you access what you already know.
-This will prepare you to make connections at the gathering for yourself and others. - MAKE CONNECTIONS.
-What you learn at the gathering will be more meaningful to you if you connect it to: - a.
-Your own life experiences, - b.
-Other knowledge you've previously gained, - c.
-And the world around you. - COMMUNICATE.
+This will prepare you to make connections at the gathering for yourself and others.

+MAKE CONNECTIONS.
+What you learn at the gathering will be more meaningful to you if you connect it to:

+- a.
+Your own life experiences,

+- b.
+Other knowledge you've previously gained,

+- c.
+And the world around you.

+COMMUNICATE.
 Whether you write it, say it to a small group, or share it with the whole gathering group, you will have a better learning experience if you communicate what you are thinking.
 Communicating not only benefits you, but it also helps your peers make connections.